chatkausik/chatkausik.github.io/Customer Segmentation on E-commerce data/README.md

-# Customer Segmentation for Ecommerce Personalization
+# Customer Segmentation for E-commerce Personalization

 A data science project to predict the purchases that will be made by a new customer, during the following year and this, from its first purchase.